dequelabs/axe-website/about/index.md

 _This means…_ you can run your accessibility tests instantly with gulp watch, grunt watch or test and integrate them into your Travis.ci pull request builds.

+## Getting Started

+The quickest way to pick up the aXe, is by using the extensions, available for [Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd/) and [Firefox](https://addons.mozilla.org/en-us/firefox/addon/axe-devtools/).
+For developers, we recommend installing axe-core directly and [using it in your projects](/getting-started/#how-easy-is-axe-to-use).